PdxCodeGuild/class_osprey/0 Intro/01 Course Overview.md

 ### Student Presentations

-At the end of each section, you'll give a presentation on an assignment of your choice.
+At the end of each section, you'll give a presentation on your mini-capstone.
 This is practice for your capstone presentation which you'll give on the last day of class.

 These presentations help you practice communicating technical topics in English.
 Being able to speak intelligently about programming is almost as important as programming itself.
 This skill will allow you to better talk to interviewers, managers, clients, coworkers, and more.